Quick Summary

 2. User Serialization

-When storing authenticated user information in the session, Laravel serializes the user model by default.
+When storing authenticated user information in the session, Auth Guard in Laravel serializes the user model by default.
 You can customize this behavior by defining a serialized method within your user model class.
 This allows you to control which user attributes are included in the serialized data for security purposes.

 3. RememberMe Functionality